 Be flexible and adaptable if a new protocol is falling flat and needs reworking or elimination.
 When an employee needs additional time away to care for a sick loved one, encounters childcare or public transportation problems or must quarantine, work with them to find solutions.

+Like our ideas?
 With 10 years of experience serving corporate clients and continuous operation throughout the pandemic, Off the Grid is here to help you feed your employees safely.
 Our catering offerings start at $3,500 for 100 people served.

 Check out these additional resources for more detailed information about how to reopen safely: